MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/theory/assess/business-priorities.md

 ---
-title: "During a long term transformation process, how can business priorities stay aligned?"
+title: "Maintain business priorities during a long term transformation process"
-description: A process within Cloud Migration that focuses on the tasks of migrating workloads to the cloud
+description: Maintain business priorities during a long term transformation process
 author: BrianBlanchard
 ms.date: 4/1/2019
 ---

-# Why do business priorities and technical priorities become misaligned?
+# Business Priorities: Maintaining alignment

+Transformation is often defined as a dramatic or spontaneous change.
+At the board level, change can look like a dramatic transformation.
+However, for those of us who work through the process of change in an organization, transformation is a bit misleading.
+Under the surface, transformation is really better described as a series of properly executed transitions from one state to another.

-Transformation seldom happens overnight.
-A single application or workload can be migrated quickly.
-Sometimes groups of applications can even be migrated relatively quickly.
-However, it takes time to train users.
+In some cases, rationalization or transition of a single workload can happen quickly.
+Sometimes groups of applications can even be transitioned relatively quickly.
+Even in those cases, it takes time to produce substantial changes amongst a user base.
 It takes even longer for changes to propagate through various layers of existing business processes.
 If transformation is expected to shape behavior patterns in consumers, the results can take even longer to produce significant results.

-Unfortunately, the market doesn't wait for businesses to evolve.
+Unfortunately, the market doesn't wait for businesses to transition.
 Consumer behavior patterns change on their own, often times unexpectedly.
 The market's perception of a company and its products can be swayed by social media or a competitor's positioning.
 Fast and unexpected market changes require companies to be nimble and responsive.

-Maintaining stability in processes and technical efforts, requires a consistent stable effort.
+Executing processes and technical transitions, requires a consistent stable effort.
 Responding to market conditions requires quick decisions and nimble actions.
 These two are at odds, making it easy for priorities to fall out of alignment.
+This article describes approaches to maintaining transitional alignment during migration efforts.

 ## How can business and technical priorities stay aligned during a migration?